Introduction: Moving Gunpla : Gundam

 Thers is a servo in the neck for the axis of head to rotate.

 Next, Modifying shoulder parts.
+I use SG-90 servo for this part.

 Cut the joint part in the Gunpla kit and make a hole to insert to servo horn